Horizontal-org/Tella-website/docs/For organizations/dropbox.md

 ## Draft Reports {#draft-reports}

-A Draft report is a saved but not yet submitted entry.
-Drafts reports are used to save work in progress and being able to edit those later on.
-It allows users to record information offline or over time before finalizing and sending it.
-This is especially useful in low-connectivity areas or when a user needs to gather information in stages.
+A Draft report is a report that was created and saved but not yet submitted.
+Drafts reports are useful to save work in progress that can be editted later on.
+It allows users to create reports offline or over a long period of time before finalizing and sending them.
+This is especially useful in low-connectivity areas or when a user needs to gather information in multiple stages.

-Reports on the draft tab can be edited.
+Reports in the Draft tab can be edited.

 * On the "New report" screen, tap the "Save draft" button 💾 (on the top right of the screen) to save the report as a draft.
-    * A message confirmation will be displayed, and you can continue working on the report or exit to come back to it later.
+    * A confirmation will be displayed, and you can continue working on the report or exit to come back to it later.
-* If you try to exit a report without saving, you will be asked to confirm whether you are sure you want to exit without saving the report.
+* If you try to exit a report without saving, you will be asked to confirm whether you are sure you want to exit without saving.
 * In the Draft tab, you can view and manage draft reports.
 Open a draft report to continue working on it and submit it.
 * You can delete a draft report by tapping on **⫶** > **Delete** or by entering the report and tapping the Delete button.